A Documentary Film · Summer 2026

 the GOLD PILLSide Effects May Include: Mass Awakening

 You've watched the documentaries.
 You've read the threads.
 You've felt the gap between what you're being told and what you can see with your own eyes.
-And you've waited for something that takes that seriously — without the paranoia, without the division, without stopping at the problem.
+And you've waited for something that takes that seriously.
+Without the paranoia.
+Without the division.
+Without stopping at the problem.

 The Gold Pill is the film that doesn't flinch.
 It names the systems, traces the machinery of influence, and then goes somewhere most films never reach: toward the people already building what comes next.